cloudfoundry/cf-for-k8s/docs/deploy.md

    Replace `<cf-domain>` with _your_ registered DNS domain name for your CF installation.

    #### Option B - Create the install values by hand
-   1. Clone file `sample-cf-install-values.yml` in this directory as a starting point.
+   1. Clone file `sample-cf-install-values.yml` from this directory as a starting point.

       ```console

-      $ copy sample-cf-install-values.yml /tmp/cf-values.yml
+      $ cp sample-cf-install-values.yml /tmp/cf-values.yml

       ```